The Dinosaurs of Santa Monica

 The Dinosaurs of Santa Monica is a 1989 topiary sculpture series installed along the Third Street Promenade in Santa Monica, California.
-Featured are six dinosaurs made of stainless steel, copper, and plant materials: a triceratops measuring approximately 5 x 14 x 3 ft., a stegosaurus measuring approximately 6 x 14 x 3 ft., an apatosaurus measuring approximately 12 ft. x 34 ft. x 4 ft.
-4 in., a diposocus measuring approximately 12 ft. x 35 ft. x 4 ft.
-4 in., a dimetrodon (albeit not technically a dinosaur) measuring approximately 5 x 14 x 3 ft., and an igunodon measuring approximately 6 ft. x 14 ft. x 3 ft.
+Featured are six dinosaurs made of stainless steel, copper, and plant materials: a Triceratops measuring approximately 5 x 14 x 3 ft., a Stegosaurus measuring approximately 6 x 14 x 3 ft., an Apatosaurus measuring approximately 12 ft. x 34 ft. x 4 ft.
+4 in., a Diplodocus measuring approximately 12 ft. x 35 ft. x 4 ft.
+4 in., a Dimetrodon (albeit not technically a dinosaur) measuring approximately 5 x 14 x 3 ft., and an Iguanodon measuring approximately 6 ft. x 14 ft. x 3 ft.
 4 in.
 The series was surveyed by the Smithsonian Institution's 'Save Outdoor Sculpture!' program in 1994.